-To ensure every Child has the most positive and safe experience in tennis, all Covered Persons shall be familiar with, and must abide by, this ITF Safeguarding Code of Conduct to ensure they model positive behaviours and keep children safe.
-Adhering to safer working practice principles will also reduce the risk of allegations of abuse and neglect.
+To ensure all Children have the most positive and safe experience in tennis, all Covered Persons shall be familiar with, and must abide by, this ITF Safeguarding Code of Conduct to ensure they model positive behaviours and keep Children safe.
+Adhering to safer working practice principles will also reduce the risk of allegations of abuse and neglect being made.

-Any Covered Person who fails to meet their obligations to safeguard children or breaches this Safeguarding Code of Conduct will be deemed in violation of this policy and dealt with under the ITF Safeguarding and Case Management Procedures.
+Any Covered Person who fails to meet their obligations to safeguard Children and breaches this Safeguarding Code of Conduct will be deemed in violation of this policy and dealt with under the ITF Safeguarding and Case Management Procedures (SCMP).
+For the avoidance of doubt a Covered Person an Adult or a Child.

-A. COVERED PERSONS MUST:
+A. Covered Persons must:

 - i.
-Be a good role model exhibiting positive behaviours such as good manners, respect, fair play and sporting spirit in the presence and hearing of children and young people; - ii.
-Ensure that the safety and welfare of all children is paramount; - iii.
-Create safe and inclusive environments in tennis: - iv.
-Listen carefully to children and young people about their needs, wishes, ideas and concerns and take them seriously; - v.
-Set and maintain professional boundaries when working with children, and recognise the imbalance of power and responsibility of being in a Relationship of Trust; - vi.
-Work in open environments where sessions are observable and interruptible and can be monitored by another adult: - vii.
-Only use physical contact in open environments with the consent of the child and as necessary in a justifiable sporting context (e.g. tennis coaching or injury assessment); - viii.
-Maintain appropriate open, transparent and professional relationships with children including engagement in online communication; - ix.
-Only enter junior player's changing facilities or locker rooms or residential accommodation for the purpose of supervising players and with another adult present or in the event of emergency or safety concerns; - x.
-Treat all children with respect and equality; - xi.
-Only provide gifts when they are equally distributed to all children and serve a motivational or education purpose.
+Be a good role model exhibiting positive behaviours such as good manners, respect, fair play and sporting spirit in the presence and hearing of Children; - ii.
+Ensure that the safety and welfare of all Children is paramount; - iii.
+Create safe and inclusive environments in tennis; - iv.
+Listen carefully to Children and Young People about their needs, wishes, ideas and concerns and take them seriously; - v.
+Set and maintain professional boundaries when working with Children, and recognise the imbalance of power and responsibility of being in a Relationship of Trust; - vi.
+Only work with Children in open environments where sessions are observable and interruptible and can be monitored by another Adult; - vii.
+Only use physical contact in open environments with the consent of the Child and as necessary in a justifiable sporting context (e.g. tennis coaching or injury assessment); - viii.
+Maintain appropriate open, transparent and professional relationships with Children including any engagement in online communication; - ix.
+Only enter Children's changing facilities or locker rooms or residential accommodation for the purpose of supervising players and with another Adult present, or in the event of emergency or safety concerns; - x.
+Treat all Children with respect and equality; - xi.
+Only provide gifts when they are equally distributed to all Children and serve a motivational or education purpose.
 A Covered Person is not permitted to provide a personal gift to a Child athlete. - xii.
-Promote fairness and confront and deal robustly with all bullying towards any child or children; - xiii.
-Keep written records of any incident or injury that occurs, along with details of any treatment given or action taken using official accident and incident report forms; - xiv.
+Promote fairness.
+Confront and deal robustly with all bullying towards any Child or Children; - xiii.
+Keep written records of any incident or injury that occurs, along with details of any treatment given or action taken using official accident and incident report forms;

+xiv.
 Report all safeguarding concerns to a member of the ITF Safeguarding Team or Designated Safeguarding Officer immediately or as soon as practicable after an incident, recording the details on the official ITF Forms.